Small Watercolor Sketches Reap Big Rewards

 My watercolor sketches such as Anya rely upon loose applications of color, and I allow the white of the paper to show through more than I would in my highly rendered works.
 Sometimes, however, I start with a light wash over the entire sheet of paper, as I did with Sophie, It all depends upon the manner in which I decide to build up the tones in a sketch.
 I enjoy having the ability to begin a painting in an unorthodox manner and the option to stop working on it whenever I choose.
 Creating a visual diary relieves the pressure of presenting your efforts to the public.
 In essence, it’s an investment into your maturation as an artist.

-Watch Mario Robinson demonstrate his process in this Liliedahl art workshop video “Portrait Painting Techniques That Tell a Story.”
+Watch Mario Robinson demonstrate his portrait painting process in this art workshop video “Watercolor Portraits.”

 LEAVE A REPLY